-Collisions should theoretically be avoided if all navigational officers comply with the International Rules for the prevention of collisions at Sea 1972.
-It is however are shocking that these regulations were contravened to varying degrees in different locations across the world, which results with many accidents investigated and reported (MAIB; MARS).
+Collisions should theoretically be avoided if all navigational officers comply with the International Rules for the prevention of collisions at Sea (COLREGS 1972).
+It is therefore shocking that these regulations are contravened to varying degrees in different locations across the world, which results in many accidents investigated and reported (MAIB; MARS).

-It is reported that use of VHF is becoming a common practice in collision avoidance although it is not the part of the COLREGS (MCA, 2002).
-The MCA (Maritime and Coastguard Agency) in the UK took this issue serious and issued guidance for their seafarer network to highlight the dangers associated with the use of VHF.
+It is reported that use of VHF is becoming a common practice in collision avoidance although it is not part of the COLREGs (MCA, 2002).
+The MCA (Maritime and Coastguard Agency) in the UK has taken this issue seriously and issued guidance for their seafarer network to highlight the dangers associated with the use of VHF.
 The summary of that same report states that